 Also, check out for files that you had exchanged with other teams and team members, Microsoft Teams full tutorial with recent updates, along with a plus tab for more integrations.
-The people pane of the user interface allows you to see all your team members at one place.
+The people's pane of the user interface allows you to see all your team members in one place.

 Despite Slack’s user interface looks simple and clean, sometimes the users often get confused with the navigational flow of the features and their functionalities.
 Your workspace name is displayed at the top of the left-pane with along with your name.
 This section further allows you to send direct messages to Slack bot and the other team members of your channel.

 The other features that you could notice from the Slack user interface would be; @mentions, set a purpose, settings, starred channels, invite people and many more to include.